isomerpages/pmo-nccs/media/speeches/_posts/2022-10-25-post-Speech by Deputy Prime Minister Lawrence Wong, Minister for Finance and Minister in charge of the.md

 This morning, I am glad to announce the **launch of Singapore’s National Hydrogen Strategy.** This will provide a roadmap of how hydrogen can support Singapore’s decarbonisation efforts, and the steps we will be taking to prepare Singapore for a hydrogen future.

 a.
 As a clean fuel that can be used to generate electricity, low-carbon hydrogen can support our twin objectives of reducing carbon emissions and safeguarding our energy security.
 * Hydrogen does not emit carbon dioxide when it is used as a fuel.
 It can also be imported from diverse source countries.
 * If technology continues to advance, we foresee that hydrogen can supply up to half of our power needs by 2050, alongside domestic renewable energy sources and electricity imports.

 b.
 Low-carbon hydrogen can also decarbonise activities that cannot be easily electrified, in sectors that are critical to Singapore.
 * In the industrial sector, for example, hydrogen can be used as feedstock in semiconductor plants and petrochemical processes.
-Besides lowering emissions, it also allows companies to produce sustainable products that could fetch a green premium. ii.
-Meanwhile, in the aviation and maritime sectors, hydrogen can be used to produce low-carbon fuels.
+Besides lowering emissions, it also allows companies to produce sustainable products that could fetch a green premium.
+* Meanwhile, in the aviation and maritime sectors, hydrogen can be used to produce low-carbon fuels. <br>

 To unlock the potential of hydrogen, we will organise our efforts around five key thrusts.